mhagander/promnagios/README.md

 included.
 Once the metrics are found, the hostname is extracted from the label `name`.

+To exclude specific servers from having monitors generated, create another *annotation* named `excludehosts`.
+This will contain a comma separated list of hosts to exclude from generation.

 If the parameter `--refreshstate` is given, commands to refresh the state of all alerts that are *not* firing will be written to this file at the end of the run, to ensure they are not flagged as stale